Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-10-03-applying-fastai-best-practices-to-a-kaggle-competition.md

 # 16. Limitations and going further

-This notebook was created thanks for a lot of other notebooks, forum discussion and code from the Introduction to Machine Learning for Coders Fastai course.
+This notebook was created thanks for a lot of other notebooks, forum discussion threads and code from the Introduction to Machine Learning for Coders Fastai course.

 While my final score for this competition wasn't great, I am convinced that with more effort I could have improved it.